-Click the “Add Account” button located on the upper right portion of the screen to create a new account.
+Click the “Add Account” link located on the upper right portion of the screen and select “Desktops” to create a new Desktop account.

 A window will appear with multiple fields to configure.
 This account creation screen allows us to designate various features of the new account.

-Organization: Designates the top level organization the account should reside under.
+Organization: Select or search for the the top level organization the account will reside under.

-URL name: Designates the unique identifier of the URL for users to access the login page.
-The format for the string referenced above would appear as:https://frame.nutanix.com/docstestorg-kdn7cu
+URL name: This editable field designates the unique identifier of the URL for users to access the login page.
+The format for the string referenced above would appear as:https://frame.nutanix.com/documentation-f46f6g

-Cloud provider: Designates the cloud or IaaS (Infrastructure-as-a-Service) provider.
+Cloud provider: Select the desired cloud or IaaS (Infrastructure-as-a-Service) provider for your account.

-Data center: Designates the desired datacenter for the account to be created in.
+Data center: Specify the desired datacenter you would like the account to be created in.

-Image family: Designates the base server type/version (AMI) for the account.
+Image family: Select the base server type/version (AMI) for the account.
 The options for image family vary depending on the cloud provider.

-Sandbox instance type: Designates the system type of the Sandbox upon account creation.
-The system type can be modified at a later time from the Dashboard.
+Sandbox instance type: Select the system type of the Sandbox upon account creation.
+The system type can be modified at a later time from the Dashboard of the account.